 Corine Meijers, producer at Studio Biarritz, is an adventurous independent producer and a dedicated go-getter, who honed her producer skills at the acclaimed Dutch interactive production studio Submarine Channel.
 She produced numerous award-winning projects, such as the short VR fiction film Ashes to Ashes, the interactive documentaries Echoes of IS; Bistro In Vitro; POPPY Interactive – War and organised crime gone global; Trust in the blockchain society and the multiple award-winning The Industry – Mapping the Dutch drug Economy, which included a podcast and a VR companion piece.

 Corine is currently producing several new projects with Submarine Channel, including the VR experience The Imaginary Friend by Steye Hallema.
-As a freelance producer she is also involved with the performative multi-user, multi-sensory VR experience Symbiosis from Polymorf.

 As a creative producer, she is also involved as a (script) coach for several VR and immersive projects for the Flemish Audiovisual Fund and the Film Fund NL.
 She is a mentor at the Playgrounds NEXT talent development program.